 I’ve made ‘fairy candles’ in the past using the same process as below but using a walnut shell as the ‘container’.
 These are beautiful floating in a bowl of water and a great gift.

-You can also make regular dipped candles, like the candles you use in candlesticks.
+You can also make regular dipped candles, like the ones you use in candlesticks.
 It’s much more time consuming and not as baby/ toddler-friendly, which is why I haven’t included step by step instructions here.
 It is, however, my favourite way of making new candles.
 I love the process, it becomes very meditative once you find your rhythm.

 What You Can Use and What You Can’t Use

+There are many different types of wax on the market, from so-called candle wax to soy wax.
 You should only use two things when making new candles from old ones and you should never mix them.